25 Best Things to Do in Cedar Rapids, IA

 The second-largest city in Iowa, Cedar Rapids is one of America's most progressive and "happening" cities, with some of the lowest crime rates.

-The city that ranked 8th among the Top Cities to live the American Dream in the entire United States, sure sets some standards.
+The city, which ranked eighth among the top cities to live the American Dream in the United States, sure sets some standards.

-The city has a top tier combination of nature, modernity and heritage in the form of gorgeous rivers and nature sanctuaries on one hand, high rise towers and mansions on the other.
+Cedar Rapids has a top-tier combination of nature, modernity, and heritage in the form of gorgeous rivers and nature sanctuaries and high-rise towers and mansions.

-Alphonse Mucha: Inspirations of Art Nouveau”, this museum was established in 2012 with the said exhibit where more than 230 pieces of priceless artifacts came directly from Europe, namely Prague and London.
+This museum was established in 2012 and hosted an exhibit called Alphonse Mucha: Inspirations of Art Nouveau, where more than 230 priceless artifacts came directly from Europe, namely Prague and London.

 The other two parts of the museum concentrate on Czech and Slovak history and culture.